A Copenhagen Itinerary: 7 Days to Stand Out From the Crowd

 Eerie amusement parks, bloodthirsty piranhas and time travel; this list has it all.

 Sometimes spinning the desktop globe at the office to see what your next holiday destination will be may not turn out as well as expected.
-Well, rules are rules and we are most delighted to see that you’re not backing out.
+Well, rules are rules and we here at Plum Guide are most delighted to see that you’re not backing out.
 To reward you, we’ll assist you in crafting a flawless Copenhagen itinerary, 7 days of a vacation that will seem like it came right out of a Hans Christian Andersen signature fairy tale; somewhat gloomy but with a happy ending.

 Day 1: Visit the main attractions

-You probably want to be done with all the usual touristy sights and so-called mus-see attractions during the first days of your trip so that you can dedicate the rest to gorging Danish pastries and downing uncommon beers by a lake somewhere in the city centre.
+You probably want to be done with all the usual touristy sights and so-called must-see attractions during the first days of your trip so that you can dedicate the rest to gorging Danish pastries and downing uncommon beers by a lake somewhere in the city centre.
 So let’s quickly cover all those things that friends and relatives might ask about when you get back home.
 If you’re into museums, you should be looking at the National Museum and the National Gallery of Denmark for a quick glimpse at Danish arts and culture.
 If architecture and landscaped gardens are more of your thing, you should pay a visit to Amalienborg Palace, the Round Tower, and Rosenborg Castle.
 Regardless of interests, a trip to Copenhagen comes with an obligatory visit to the famous Little Mermaid and the colourful harbour named Nyhavn.
 And that’s about it.
 You’re welcome.

 Day 2: Tivoli